ampproject/amphtml/contributing/building-an-amp-extension.md

 ## Element usage documentation and tests

 Make sure to write pretty comprehensive unit tests for your element.
-Also don’t forget to write an .md file documenting how to use this element along with its attributes requirements and examples.
+Also don't forget to write an .md file documenting how to use this element along with its attributes requirements and examples.

 An extra step that you can do is to write a small AMP doc inside